Cannabis and Sport: which are the real benefits?

 The individuals were tested on muscular force, physical work capacity, forced vital capacity (FVC) and expiration volume.
 No noteworthy variations were identified.

-Up to the early Eighties scientists and researchers agreed on the fact that the use of cannabis amongst sportspeople had more dangerous aspects than advantages, today however, it is used entirely or in single extracts, like CBD, to soothe pain, contrast inflammatory states or the search for a moment of relaxation after an intense race.
+Up to the early Eighties scientists and researchers agreed on the fact that the use of cannabis amongst sportspeople had more dangerous aspects than advantages, today however, it is used entirely or in single extracts, like CBD, to soothe pain, contrast inflammatory states or a moment of relaxation after an intense race.

 A decision affirmed by the World Anti-Doping Agency confirming the beneficial effects of CBD especially in cases of injury and after sports activities with high physical impact.